Xiaomi is Now the Top Smartphone brand in India.

 - Redmi Mi 4.

 The Mi4i, Redmi 2, Redmi Note, Redmi Note 3, Redmi 3S, and many more models made Xiaomi a popular brand in India.
 The recent models like the Redmi 4, Redmi Note 4 are the top-selling phones in the Indian market.

 Nevertheless, Xiaomi had its own share of issues in India.
 To recall, Ericcson filed a case not allowing Xiaomi to launch models like Redmi Note 3G using MediaTek processor due to patent issues.

 Recently, the man behind the massive expansion of Xiaomi in India and other markets left the company.
 Hugo Barra’s contribution to Xiaomi is unequivocal.
-Kudos to Xiaomi’s Indian CEO, Manu Kumar Jain, has kept the momentum going and is a reckoning force behind Xiaomi India’s success.
+Kudos to Xiaomi’s Indian CEO, Manu Kumar Jain, who has kept the momentum going and is a reckoning force behind Xiaomi India’s success.

 Here is How Xiaomi Became Number 1 In India

 Xiomi has really nailed the 4P’s of marketing, the first marketing lesson we learn in B-School.
 In fact, they have gone way ahead of basic 4Ps.

 2. The products are made according to consumer needs.
-Keeping performance, battery life, and other features in mind to ensure they don’t have anything missing.
-I recently observed Xiaomi doing a survey even on Twitter to determine the priority features for budget phone buyers.
+Keeping performance, battery life, and other features in mind ensures they don’t have anything missing.
+I recently observed Xiaomi surveying Twitter to determine the priority features for budget phone buyers.

 3. Excellent marketing and Hype creation by brand – They don’t advertise much, but they have made it a great brand by using viral campaigns and involving many influencers called Mi Fans.
 They create great build-up ahead of the product launches leveraging social media.
 Also, Xiaomi doesn’t launch too many products, but the new offerings come with a well-thought plan.

-4. Xiaomi is the first to leverage the online sales model partnering with Flipkart and Amazon.
+4. Xiaomi is the first to leverage the online sales model, partnering with Flipkart and Amazon.
 They even use their own website that gets more than 100 million monthly visitors to increase sales.
 The flash sales model was revolutionary.
-It creates a scarcity of the product and make people more curious and wanting.
+It creates a scarcity of the product and makes people more curious and wanting.